What Is CALD? Understanding Culturally and Linguistically Diverse Communities in Australia (2025 Update)

 Criticisms of the CALD Label

-Despite its policy usefulness, the CALD label is not without issues: cultural and linguistic diversity
+Despite its policy usefulness, the CALD label is not without issues.

 1. Overgeneralisation